R-CF/ncdfCF/README.md

 #>  5  missing_value NC_SHORT   1     -32767
 ```

-Both of these methods will read data from the netCDF resource, but only
+The latter two methods will read only as much data from the netCDF
-as much as is requested.
+resource as is requested.

 ## Development plan